taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

           image_resource:
             type: registry-image
             source: {repository: busybox}
-          # this task lists the same volume as
+          # this task lists the same artifact as
           # its input and output
           inputs:
             - name: the-output